 Buying a large bag of inexpensive dog kibble is appealing, but what your French Bulldog consumes will have a significant effect on their behavior.

 Usually, cheap products are filled with additives that your Frenchie doesn’t need, such as fillers, waste products, coloring, sugars, and fat.
 Just like eating fast food, our emotional states can change.
 Giving your Frenchie a diet of poor quality will affect their behavior.

 Research has shown a connection between hyperactivity and certain dog kibble ingredients, so feeding your Frenchie a good quality food with natural ingredients such as easily recognizable meats and marginal fillers and additives.

 So is your Frenchie high-energy or one with hyperkinesis?
 Your vet may give a low dosage of an effective amphetamine after assessing your dog’s breathing, heart rate, and reflex response.

 Approximately an hour after the amphetamine is administered, many hyperkinetic dogs may display a significant decrease in the degree of agitation and movement, as well as a noticeable decrease in respiration and heart rate.

-A French Bulldog without hyperkinesis will have the opposite reaction, with increased excitement level, movement, heart rate, and breathing.
+A French Bulldog without hyperkinesis will have the opposite reaction, with increased excitement, movement, heart rate, and breathing.

-Several existing health problems can appear as hyperactivity, such as metabolic disease due to liver disease, hyperthyroidism and neurological disorders.
-If you’re worried about the activity level of your Frenchie, or if you’ve observed a dramatic shift in their behaviour, chat to your vet.
+Several existing health problems can appear as hyperactivity, such as metabolic disease due to liver disease, hyperthyroidism, and neurological disorders.
+If you’re worried about the activity level of your Frenchie, or if you’ve observed a dramatic shift in their behavior, chat to your vet.